AdobeDocs/audience-manager.en/help/using/integration/implement-audience-manager.md

 Deliverables for this phase can include:

 * A completed and accepted data-collection plan;
-* End-to-end QA testing;
+* End-to-end [!DNL QA] testing;
 * Basic instruction on Audience Manager user interface features;
 * Acceptance and sign-off.

 ## Launch, Support, and Optimize Phase {#concept_C0DC100F94BF415B8664F70942656FF2}

 During the launch, support, and optimize phase, your data-collection and prototyped implementation moves from development to a live, production environment.
-We’ll continue training on product familiarization and strategies that can help increase your ROI through data-driven optimization.
+We’ll continue training on product familiarization and strategies that can help increase your [!DNL ROI] through data-driven optimization.

 <!-- c_launch_support_optimize.xml -->